SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon WM Ticketing.md

 # Verizon WM Ticketing

 The Verizon WM Ticketing connector is used to handle the Verizon VSAT business logic towards the automation of the ticketing workflow.
-The connector interacts, directly or indirectly, with collector elements, Correlation rules and Automation scripts.
+The connector interacts, directly or indirectly, with collector elements, Correlation rules, and Automation scripts.

 ## About